 - Address for registration in Singapore:– A branch office should include an enlisted regional address placed in Singapore.
 It is important to point out that the location must not be an address that is a PO box.

-Documents Required for Setting up a Branch Office in Singapore
+Documents Required for Registering a Branch Office in Singapore

-The necessary documents will be needed for setting up a branch office in Singapore:
+The necessary documents required to register a branch office in Singapore:

 - The name of an associated firm.